esa/kazoo/templates/skeletons/README.md

 Test it!
 --

-If the trigger condition you defined return TRUE, the template will be exectuted.
+If the trigger condition you defined returns TRUE, the template will be executed.